This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The day before your surgery:

 Bowel preparation: Your bowel may need to be prepared and emptied before your surgery.
-Your caregiver may tell you to take a laxative.
+Your healthcare provider may tell you to take a laxative.
 These medicines may give you diarrhea, but will quickly clean out your bowel.

 The night before your surgery: